balu6914/BCNDM/docker/README.md

 Now go to `http://localhost` in your browser to see it in action.

 **NOTE**: Datapace is available **ONLY** via HTTPS all HTTP requests will be redirected to HTTPS.
-**IMPORTANT:** In development environment we are using selnf-signed SSL certificates so your browser will report you a SSL error fist time when you navigate to `http://localhost`, to solve this click on “ADVANCED” and then on “Proceed to <domain name> (unsafe)”.
+**IMPORTANT:** In development environment we are using self-signed SSL certificates so your browser will report you a SSL error fist time when you navigate to `http://localhost`, to solve this click on “ADVANCED” and then on “Proceed to <domain name> (unsafe)”.